laravel-json-api/docs/4.0/tutorial/05-creating-resources.md

 And that's all we need to do to setup our validator.
 It's worth mentioning that in Laravel JSON:API you **must always** create validation rules for any resource that can be created or modified.
-This is because only validated data will be filled into the model - which is standard good practice for any Laravel application.
+This is because only validated data will be filled into the model - which is standard best practice for any Laravel application.

 ## The Author Relationship